xPerdev/confluent_cloud_ksqldb_handson-workshop-2022-wiesnedition/lab_iot/Temperature_Alerting_System.md

 Please make sure your auto.offset.reset is set to Earliest as above.

-## 3 Query detect when temperatures drops below 45 °F for a period of 10 minutes.
+## 3 Query detect when temperatures drops below a given value for a period of 10 minutes.

-We need to create a query capable of detecting when the temperature drops below 45 °F for a period of 10 minutes.
+We need to create a query capable of detecting when the temperature drops below a given value for a period of 10 minutes.
 However, since our sensor emits readings every 5 minutes, we need to come up with a way to detect this even if the drop goes beyond the interval of 10 minutes.
 Hence why we are using hopping windows for this scenario.